 On the one hand, keeping private control allows the Albrecht family to run the business the way they want.

 If ALDI was publicly traded, then shareholders could pressure the owners into practices that might be good for short-term profit but not for long-term sustainability.

 However, selling shares gives businesses capital so they can expand projects and locations.

 You cannot buy or sell ALDI stocks so it is difficult to speculate how much shares of the company would be worth if they existed.

 Remaining privately-owned is working incredibly well for ALDI.
 When taken together, ALDI Nord and Sud are collectively the largest privately held companies in the world.

 However, unless you are a member of the Albrecht family, you won’t see any of those profits.

-but experts estimate their net worth is around $53 billion so you can imagine how ALDI shares might be worth.
+But experts estimate their net worth is around $53 billion so you can imagine how ALDI shares might be worth.

 Who Owns ALDI?

 ALDI Nord and ALDI Sud started off as a local grocery store run by Theo and Karl’s mother that was opened in 1913.